Frequently Asked Questions

 All rooms on the ships are air conditioned and heated.
 All ships have individual controls in the staterooms.

 Choice of complimentary wine, beer or soft drinks will be included with dinner on Avalon Europe river cruises.
 In Europe, Asia and South America, coffee and tea are available free of charge throughout the day from "early riser" breakfast through dinner.
-In Egypt, sodas are included at lunch and dinner.
 On the Yangtze wine is included with all dinners.
 On the Mekong complimentary coffee, tea, soft drinks, local beer/spirits is available throughout the day and wine is included with dinner.

 Dress aboard and on shore is casual.
 Please bring comfortable walking shoes for sightseeing.
 Dinner attire is casual—open-neck shirts, slacks, dresses.
 Coats and ties may be worn.
 The Captain's Welcome and Farewell Dinners are dressy, but not formal.
 On the Mekong coats and ties are not recommended due to the warm humid climate.